 A particle is projected vertically upward at 7 m/s from a point 38.7 m above the ground.
 Find the maximum height the particle can reach.
 Consider the acceleration due to gravity to be 9.8 m/s2.

 A body was projected vertically upward at 9.1 m/s.
 Determine the time taken to reach the maximum height, taking .

-A ball is projected vertically upwards from the edge of a cliff, which is 186.2 m above the ground.
-If during the third second it covers a distance of 2.45 m upwards, find the time that the ball takes to reach the ground at the bottom of the cliff.
+A ball is projected vertically upward from the edge of a cliff that is 186.2 m above the ground.
+If during the third second it covers a distance of 2.45 m upward, find the time that the ball takes to reach the ground at the bottom of the cliff.
 Take the gravitational acceleration to be 9.8 m/s2.